Diagrammatics-Web/hpg-lib/README.md

 This repository contains only the Python backend.
 If you wish to use the UI graph editor and analyzer, follow the installation instructions at the companion project [hpg-studio](https://github.com/Diagrammatics-Web/hpg-lib), which automatically installs this one.
 If you instead wish to use only the Python backend, continue.

 You must have a working installation of [SageMath](https://doc.sagemath.org/html/en/installation/index.html).
-To install the current development version of `hpg-lib` in the system `sage`, run the following, either in a terminal or in Sage itself:
+To install the current development version of `hpg-lib` in the system `sage`, run the following in a terminal:

     sage -pip install git+https://github.com/Diagrammatics-Web/hpg-lib/